jcs/rubywarden/README.md

 ## bitwarden-ruby

-A small, self-contained API server written in Ruby to provide a private backend for the open-source
+A small, self-contained API server written in Ruby and Sinatra to provide a private backend for the open-source
 [Bitwarden apps](https://github.com/bitwarden).

+### Data

-Data is stored in a local SQLite database.
+All data is stored in a local SQLite database.
-This means you can easily run it locally and have your data never leave your device, or run it on your own web server via Rack and some front-end HTTP server with TLS to support syncing across multiple devices.
+This means you can easily run the server locally and have your data never leave your device, or run it on your own web server via Rack and some front-end HTTP server with TLS to support syncing across multiple devices.
 Backing up your data is as easy as copying the `db/production.sqlite3` file somewhere.